 - automated vehicles can operate independently around the clock with no need for human-to-human contact, making them perfect solutions for providing delivery services in virus-hit areas.

 - save humans lives by the implications that driverless cars could have on auto insurance rates are mostly positive.
-With new driverless and connected vehicle technology, risk for traffic-related accidents will largely decrease, given that the new technologies will remove the human element that is the cause for around 90 percent of all traffic accidents.
+With new driverless and connected vehicle technology, the risk for traffic-related accidents will vastly decrease.
+The latest technologies will remove the human element caused by around 90 percent of all traffic accidents.

 - less traffic.
 Automating driving would also bring with it the benefit of reduced traffic.
 As connected vehicles and driverless vehicles communicate with each other and their surroundings, they are able to identify the optimum route, which helps spread demand for scarce road space.

-- another plus is that they don’t require monitoring, while you can still be sure of their efficiency.
+- another plus is that they don’t require monitoring, while you can still ensure their efficiency.

 - reduced emissions.
-Study shows that even the use of autonomous taxis could reduce greenhouse gas emissions by 87 to 94% per mile by the year 2030.
+Study shows that even using autonomous taxis could reduce greenhouse gas emissions by 87 to 94% per mile by the year 2030.

 The potential benefits of driverless cars are attractive and widespread, and the future for the industry is bright.
-And, if we let them, they could be the biggest thing to happen to transportation since Henry Ford’s assembly line.
+If we let them, they could be the biggest thing to happen to transportation since Henry Ford’s assembly line.

 Do you need software a solution for your driverless technology?